|Scientific Name||Echinochloa crus-galli (L.) P. Beauv|

 Integrated Crop Management

-Crop rotation, repeated hoeing and hand weeding can reduce barnyard.
-A water depth of 10 - 20 cm (3.93 - 7.87 inch) in rice is recommended.
+Crop rotation, repeated hoeing and hand weeding can reduce barnyardgrass infestations.
+For management of barnyardgrass in rice a water depth of 10 - 20 cm (3.93 - 7.87 inch) is recommended.

 Choose directly from Category